orochigalois/DEroadmap/DBT.md

 ![alt text](image-3.png)
 reference: xxxxx

-by default, dbt uses Append-Only strategy, New records are inserted without checking for duplicates.
+by default, dbt uses Append-Only strategy, New records are inserted without checking for duplicates.<br>
-before:
+before:<br>
 ![alt text](image-4.png)
-after dbt run:
+after dbt run:<br>
 ![alt text](image-5.png)
 _______________________________________________________________
 ### 2025-02-08 21:55:11 do you use any dbt packages by any chance?